Man beaten by crowd after allegedly snatching woman off Bronx subway

 Police say Alloway then ran to a nearby deli, where someone inside called 911 and told police the guy from the subway video was there.

-Officers responded, and based solely on the cell phone video, charged Alloway with unlawful imprisonment.
+Officers responded and, based solely on the cell phone video, charged Alloway with unlawful imprisonment.

+"I was just thinking about my niece or my sister or something like that, like if they was on the train and they didn't make it home because someone snatched them up, I lost it," the first man said.
+"I wasn't thinking about police, I was thinking about justice.
+Like this man got to get touched."

 Police then took Alloway to St. Barnabas Hospital for treatment of various injuries.